-Despite the clarity of the Biblical mandate, the rabbis decided not to administer the law "when murderers increased."
+Despite the clarity of the Biblical mandate, the Rabbis decided not to administer the law "when murderers increased."
 Although the exact reasoning is unstated, it appears that the increase in murders meant that the dramatic ritual and public disavowal of responsibility no longer had social efficacy.
 Their decision to stop administering the law of the "breaking of the neck of the heifer" has meant that the law is inoperative down to our own time.

-The sotah-water ordeal, named sotah for the tractate of the Mishnah that deals with the topic, is described in Numbers 5:11-31.151 When a husband accused his wife of adultery and she denied it, the priests were directed to administer a lie-detector test.
-The Priest prepared in an earthen vessel a potion of sacral water and earth from the floor of the tabernacle.
-The Priest declared before the accused woman that if she spoke the truth no harm would come to her when she drank of the holy potion, but if she was lying then the waters would cause her belly to distend and her thigh to sag and she would be cursed among the people of Israel.
-She was bid to answer "amen, amen" to the Priest's description of the potential curse.
-The Priest's words were written down and then rubbed off into the water of bitterness, including the name of God, and the priest gave the mixture to the woman to drink.
+The sotah-water ordeal, named sotah for the tractate of the Mishnah that deals with the topic, is described in Num.
+5:11-31.151 When a husband accused his wife of adultery and she denied it, the priests were directed to administer a lie-detector test.
+The priest prepared a potion of sacral water and earth from the floor of the tabernacle in an earthen vessel.
+The priest declared before the accused woman that if she spoke the truth no harm would come to her when she drank of the holy potion, but if she were lying then the waters would cause her belly to distend and her thigh to sag and she would be cursed among the people of Israel.
+She was bid to answer "Amen, amen" to the priest's description of the potential curse.
+The priest's words were written down and then rubbed off into the water of bitterness, including the name of God, and the priest gave the mixture to the woman to drink.
 This test served to strengthen marital bonds as a deterrent to a woman's secret unfaithfulness and as a remedy against a man's unjustified jealousy.